Can you guess the average cost of car insurance?

 There are other coverage options you may want to add to basic liability.
 In some states, and under certain circumstances, they may be required – either under state law, or by your lender.

 For example, in some states, you’re required to have uninsured/underinsured motorist coverage.
-This provision will cover expenses from an accident caused by another driver who either has no car insurance at all or doesn’t have enough to cover the damages.
+This provision will cover expenses from a car accident caused by another driver who either has no car insurance at all or doesn’t have enough to cover the damages.
 Even if your state doesn’t require this option, it’s highly recommended.

 Another type of coverage that may be required in your state is personal injury protection (PIP).
 This provision is often required in states that have no-fault insurance laws.
 No-fault basically means that each driver will recover from their own insurance company, regardless of which driver is at fault.

 Two other provisions typically required by lenders include collision and comprehensive coverage.
 Collision is the portion of a policy that will cover damage to your vehicle from an at-fault accident while the vehicle is in motion.
 You should know that basic liability will not cover damage to your vehicle if you’re the at-fault party in an accident.
 That’s the purpose of collision insurance.